DethRaid/Mesannepada/README.md

 # Known-good configurations

-- This program has been tested on a RTX 4070 Super GPu, on both Windows 11 and Manjaro Linux.
+- This program has been tested on a RTX 4070 Super GPU, on both Windows 11 and Manjaro Linux with proprietary drivers.
+It does not work on Mesa, because Mesa's shader compiler chokes on one of my shader instructions.
 It does not support X11-based Linux systems, but _should_ otherwise work on systems that support Vulkan
 - This program does not support macOS, iOS, or Android

 ## Acknowledgements